oxidizing/sihl/README.md

 ## Acknowledgements

-Sihl would not be possible without amazing projects:
+Sihl would not be possible without some amazing projects like:

 * [OCaml](https://ocaml.org/)
 * [Reason](https://reasonml.github.io/)